tensorflow/docs/site/en/api_docs/python/tf/nn/nce_loss.md

       logits=logits)
   loss = tf.reduce_sum(loss, axis=1)
 ```

+Note: when doing embedding lookup on `weights` and `bias`, "div" partition
+strategy will be used.
+Support for other partition strategy will be added
+later.

 Note: By default this uses a log-uniform (Zipfian) distribution for sampling,
 so your labels must be sorted in order of decreasing frequency to achieve